redspark-io/RSRealmHelper/README.md

 ### Delete objects

-Realm Helper provides to ways to delete objects, a simple delete and a cascade delete that deletes elements and your childs.
+RealmHelper provides two ways to delete objects, a simple delete and a cascade delete that deletes elements and their children.

 To simple delete you can call the delete function.
 ```swift